sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-active-connection.md

     - voice-android-cloud-user-controller
 ---

 If push notifications are not desired, the alternative is to use _active connection_.
-Invoke [SinchClient.startListeningOnActiveConnection()](reference/com/sinch/android/rtc/SinchClient.html#startListeningOnActiveConnection--) to enable incoming calls.
-Don’t forget to call [SinchClient.stopListeningOnActiveConnection()](reference/com/sinch/android/rtc/SinchClient.html#stopListeningOnActiveConnection--) when the user is no longer available for calls (for example if the application is no longer active).
+Invoke [SinchClient.startListeningOnActiveConnection()](reference/com/sinch/android/rtc/SinchClient.html).

 > ❗️
 >